tuanchris/website/blog/_posts/2021-08-22-how-to-deploy-dbt-to-production-using-git-hub-action.md

 You can see that we don’t need to specify a target because dev is the default target in our `profiles.yml` file.
 Every time there is a `pull request` to main, this workflow will run.

-On smaller models, GitHub action takes only 1 minute to finish everything.
+On smaller models, GitHub Actions takes only 1 minute to finish everything.
 Not bad!
 If you have too many models or too much data, running everything every time does not make sense, though.
 I will address this in a later post.

 ### Linting with sqlfluff